-Today we published our second newsletter, containing very interesting information related to the definition of use cases, scenarios, and modelling requirements.
+Today we published our third newsletter, containing very interesting information related to modelling vehicle automation, driver behaviour, and the definition of V2X message sets.

 Our colleagues from Hyundai, UMH, and DLR attended the Car 2 Car Communication Consortium (C2C-CC) WG Roadmap Meeting.
 There, they presented TransAID’s scope and development, with a special emphasis on the different services that TransAID is researching.